Skip to main content

 c.
 600-530 BCE

-Founder of the Achaemenid Empire, allowed exiled Jews to return and rebuild their temple.
+Founder of the Achaemenid Empire, allowed exiled Jews (which have nothing to do with present day israel) to return and rebuild their temple.
 Produced the Cyrus Cylinder which acknowledges religious coexistence.

 Alexander III of Macedon